 1. The Primacy of the Unconscious

 According to the perspective of the psychodynamic theory, the decisions or the choices one makes in his/her life is largely dependent upon the unconscious of the person.
 The person may think that he/she has consciously made any decision, but most of the activities of the human mind or the psyche are largely unconscious.
-Most of the researches that involve Bargh & Morsella, 2008; Bornstein, 2010: 2009 also supports the perspective of a psychodynamic concept that most of the mental activities, i.e., feelings, decisions, or choices depends upon the unconscious of the person rather than the consciousness.
+Most of the research that involves Bargh & Morsella, 2008; Bornstein, 2010: 2009 also supports the perspective of a psychodynamic concept that most of the mental activities, i.e., feelings, decisions, or choices depend upon the unconscious of the person rather than the consciousness.

 2. Critical Importance of Early Experiences

-According to the study of Blatt & Levy, 2003; Mc Williams, 2009, the psychodynamic theory emphasises that even the childhood experiences that happened in the first few weeks of the birth of the child also impacts the personality of the person in adulthood.
+According to the study by Blatt & Levy, 2003; Mc Williams, 2009, the psychodynamic theory emphasises that even the childhood experiences that happened in the first few weeks of the birth of the child also impact the personality of the person in adulthood.
 For example, losing the parents at a very young age can deeply affect the mental health of the person.